 ruled without restraint, and with a high hand assessed taxes, diverted money from the common treasury, profited by illegal trading, used customs contrary to common or merchant law, and bought the king's forgiveness if any complaint was made of their crimes.

 We, however, must put aside the demanding moral standards of the Victorian era and the more ambiguous values of modern culture, in favour of viewing illegal activity in terms of its contemporary societal environment.
 Some, at least, of the charges laid out by Green are true enough.
 But we must appreciate that in the competitive urban conditions - where the instabilities of international relations, the fluctuations of the economy, and the uncertainties in entrepreneurial activity wreaked havoc with men's nervous systems and with the membership of the wealthy families at the apex of borough society - we find a natural breeding-ground for self-interest, self-reliance, aggression, and distrust of one's fellow man.
 The temptations to corruption were great, the legal prohibitions and personal inhibitions too often inadequate barriers.
 Enforcement of the law was weak and the royal government overly inclined to forgive crimes in order to add to its revenues through the sale of pardons.
 This in itself was an encouragement to the wealthy to act as they pleased without fear of incapacitative retribution.
-Essex gentleman Lionel de Bradenham, in the course of his quarrels with Colchester in 1358, besieged the town with an armed force, plundered the suburbs, laid ambushes for any burgess attempting to travel out of town, and extracted a £20 ransom from the town.
+Essex gentleman Lionel de Bradenham, acted in support of his feudal lord and employer, John FitzWalter who, as lord of Lexden, had causes for dispute with neighbouring Colchester.
+In the course of his quarrels with Colchester in 1358, he besieged the town with an armed force, plundered the suburbs, laid ambushes for any burgess attempting to travel out of town, and extracted a £20 ransom from the town.
 He also broke open the town gaol, meddled with local water-courses (resulting in four deaths), and interfered with the duties of the local coroner.
 When finally arrested by the king's officers, he broke out of Marshalsea and took sanctuary.
 For all these crimes, which Lionel himself admitted, the king pardoned him.
 When examples of lawless and corrupt behaviour were set in the highest levels of medieval society, it is difficult to criticize too harshly the townsmen, aping their betters.

 It is hard to judge the extent to which morals or laws were breached.
 The man who becomes rich by fair and honest business, without taking advantage of those from whom he buys or to whom he sells, indeed owes his wealth to good fortune.
 Occasionally the consciences of merchants are revealed on their death-beds: Walter Daniel, frequently bailiff and mayor of Norwich, requested in his will that masses be celebrated for the souls of carpenters or tradesmen he had knowingly or unknowingly cheated in his business dealings.
 Indeed, few of the urban rulers whose wills survive did not show considerable concern for lightening the burden on their souls as much as within their power.
 As in life they had spread their risks by the diversity of their profit-seeking ventures, so too in death: they paid for parish priests, private chaplains, monks, nuns, friars, and paupers, to intercede with Heaven on their behalf.
 The borough customs setting standards for trade practices, in their attempt to permit equality of participation, may have been appropriate to an early era of urban development, but were not to the late Middle Ages, when free trade was more desirable as the economy (at first) expanded and a greater share of international commerce came into the hands of Englishmen.
 The constant repetition of custumal prohibitions itself shows how commonly they were ignored.
 Leet jurisdiction, and the assizes it usually encompassed, had largely been turned into licensing proceedings, amercements generally being accommodated by the profit-margin of the offending activities; even with nuisance offences we find the same charges being presented session after session.
 Between 1367 and 1382 Henry Bosse of Colchester was repeatedly amerced for anti-social offences such as: obstructing the road at the Hythe with posts; building dungheaps in Eld Lane and Wyre Street, the blockage causing the latter to flood; detaining rent due the community; excavating sand from the highway near the Hythe; enclosing part of a lane near Dedham; and encroaching on common land at Hakeneys Lane and diverting a water-course there.
 In addition, he was presented on numerous occasions between 1373 and 1392 for charging excessive toll on the corn of townsmen brought to his mill to be ground, and in 1406 his forestalling activities caused a shortage of cheap fish in the town.
 After his death, one son continued his father's corn-toll offences, and another tried to monopolise the town's fulling industry via 'protection racket' tactics.
 The millers, as well as the vintners, of the town were regular performers at the leet cabaret; in 1382 the former were amerced en bloc for conspiring to grind their corn before that of others of the community at the times of the fairs.